max-talanov/1/artificial_intelligence_course/intro.md

 1. The biggest AI problem - we simply do not know what is natural intelligence.
 1. Derivative: what is consciousness?
 1. Derivative: what is thinking?
-1. Derivative: what is emotion?
+1. Derivative: what is emotion or feeling?
-1. Why do we need emotions?
-1. Does AI (robot) need emotion?
 1. Are those questions above only philosophical?

 ## Some numbers